Wyatt R. Jansen

 - U.S. Court of Appeals, Second Circuit

-- When Offshore Trust Disputes Wash Up Onshore, ALI/ABA – Representing Estate & Trust Beneficiaries & Fiduciaries (June 2019)
+- When Offshore Trust Disputes Wash Up Onshore, ALI/ABA – Representing Estate and Trust Beneficiaries and Fiduciaries (June 2019)

-- Opportunity and Danger: Conn.
-Statutes of Limitations Don’t Apply to Arbitration, Connecticut Law Tribune (Feb.
-8, 2018)
+- Opportunity and Danger: Connecticut Statutes of Limitations Don’t Apply to Arbitration, Connecticut Law Tribune (February 8, 2018)

 - Impermissible Windfalls?
 Unemployment Insurance, Back Pay, and the Two Classes of Title VII Plaintiffs, 18 Connecticut Insurance Law Journal 307 (2012)